 We adopt an active blended learning approach, meaning you will experience a combination of face-to-face and online learning during your time at LJMU.
 This enables you to experience a rich and diverse learning experience and engage fully with your studies.
 Our approach ensures that you can easily access support from your personal tutor, either by meeting them on-campus or via a video call to suit your needs.

 As a nursing student, you will be required to complete 4,600 hours of which 50% will be theory and 50% in clinical practice.
-This means that you will have seven weeks holiday a year, and may have to attend sessions outside the normal university hours of 9am to 5pm.
+This means that you will have seven weeks holiday a year, and may have to attend sessions outside the normal University hours of 9am- 5pm.

-This includes work-based learning in primary care, nursing homes and acute settings, and give you an invaluable opportunity to learn from experienced practitioners while experiencing the full 24-hour working pattern.
+50% of the programme involves work related learning.
+This includes work-based learning in primary care, nursing homes and acute settings, and gives you an invaluable opportunity to learn from experienced practitioners while experiencing the full 24-hour working pattern.

 Support and guidance

 As soon as you enrol at LJMU, you will be assigned your own personal tutor.
 Your tutor will give you feedback on how well you are progressing with your studies and encourage you to plan for your educational and career development.